 Adding to the financial strain of many couples in the U.S. is student loan debt.
-A survey published May 9 for the American Institute of CPAs showed that 15 percent of student loan borrowers have postponed getting married because of debt incurred from going to university.
+A May 2013 survey for the American Institute of CPAs showed that 15 percent of student loan borrowers have postponed getting married because of debt incurred from going to university.

 Student loan debt in 2012 averaged nearly $25,000, a figure 70 percent greater than in 2004.

 In his comments to CNA, Benson of The Marriage Foundation also touched on the rise in cohabitation, linked to the delay in getting married.

 "The fundamental issue is that we've normalized cohabitation, which is much more unstable than marriage."